 Why do methodologically conscious systems analysts keep raising the question about the scientific status of ASA, despite repeated failures to answer it satisfactorily?
-The reason, I suggest, is that behind it loom two issues which analysts rightly feel to be of crucial importance for an understanding of what they are trying to do.
-First: what is the language of ASA, i.e., what is the logical status of the different propositions which an produces in the course of his work?
-Second: which standards of quality and analyst rules of methodological criticism are applicable to the different kinds of propositions?
+The reason, I suggest, is that behind it loom two issues that analysts rightly feel to be of crucial importance for an understanding of what they are trying to do.
+First: what is the language of ASA, i.e., what is the logical status of the different propositions an analyst produces in the course of his work?
+Second: what standards of quality and rules of methodological criticism are applicable to the different kinds of propositions?